dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 }
 ```

-If you're not familiar with inline assembly, check the appendix on using inline ssembly in C. The short of it is we use the "m" constraint to tell the compiler that `example_gdtr` is a memory address.
+If not familiar with inline assembly, check the appendix on using inline assembly in C. The short of it is we use the "m" constraint to tell the compiler that `example_gdtr` is a memory address.
 The `lgdt` instruction loads the new GDT, and all that's left is to reload the current selectors, since they're using cached information from the previous GDT.

 ```c
 void flush_gdt()